Mel B: 2018–2025: Second Spice Girls reunion and further television work

 In June 2023, Mel B announced that she would appear as a judge on the second season of the Paramount+ reality series Queen of the Universe.
 In 2024, Mel B returned to America's Got Talent to judge on the spinoff, America's Got Talent: Fantasy League.
 In 2025, Mel B was a contestant on Netflix's reality competition television series, Celebrity Bear Hunt.
-On February 3, 2025, it was announced Mel B would return as a judge for the 20th season of the main America's Got Talent show after her last appearance in 2019 replacing Heidi Klum.
+On 3 February 2025, it was announced Mel B would return as a judge for the 20th season of the main America's Got Talent show after her last appearance in 2019 replacing Heidi Klum.

+2026: Hot vinyl release

+On 18 April 2026, Hot was released on vinyl for the first time, as part of that year's Record Store Day; one week later, the album reached a new peak of number three on the UK R&B Albums Chart.

 Personal life

 From 1996 to 1997, Mel B dated Icelandic businessman Fjölnir Thorgeirsson.

 In March 1998, Mel B began a relationship with Dutch dancer Jimmy Gulzar while on the Spiceworld Tour.
 They became engaged on 13 May 1998; she became pregnant that June, and the couple were married in Little Marlow, Buckinghamshire, on 13 September 1998.
 Mel B changed her stage name to Melanie G while they were married.
-Their daughter, Phoenix Chi Gulzar, was born on 19 February 1999.
+Their daughter was born on 19 February 1999.
 Mel B filed for divorce in 2000, and the divorce was finalised later that year.
-Mel B won custody, and paid a settlement of £1.25m to Gulzar.
+Mel B won custody, and paid a settlement of £1.25 million to Gulzar.
 Gulzar was prosecuted for threatening Mel B and attacking her sister, Danielle.
-In August 2001, Gulzar was found guilty of the assault, but later cleared by the court.
+In April 2001, Gulzar was found guilty of the assault, but later cleared by the court.

 From 2000 to 2002, Mel B was in a relationship with actor Max Beesley.

 From 2002 to 2006, she was in a relationship with the film producer Christine Crokos.
 Mel B and Crokos lived together in Los Angeles, California.
 Speaking to Gay Star News about the relationship, she said: "It wasn't experimentation.
 I fell in love with a woman for five years.
 An experiment doesn't last five years."
 Asked about the relationship, Mel B said: "People call me lesbian, bisexual or heterosexual, but I know who's in my bed and that's it.
 I have a huge libido and a great sex life."
 Mel B and Crokos's relationship ended in 2006.
 Mel B said that she had had a four-year relationship with a woman when she was in her teens.
 In a 2019 interview with Piers Morgan, Mel B was asked if she had slept with Halliwell in an intimate manner and she nodded yes.
 Halliwell released a statement saying that the press reports following the interview had been "hurtful to her family".
 Mel B later said: "I just said it was like a little thing and we giggled about it the next day and that’s that.
 It's the press [who] have taken it onto a whole new level."